tomtzook/frc-learn-docs/java/program-memory.md

 These questions refer to basic needs of any program and there answer depends on how memory is managed in the program.
 In this article we will go over how this is done in _Java_.

-## General Memory Management

-Programs on an operating system will typically receive a contiguous (_virtual_) memory space to store all its stuff.
-This includes both code and data which are split into two distinct areas on purpose.

-**FINISH**

 ## Data Memory

 Data memory, which is memory used to store information, not code, is generally divided into two distinct structures: _The Heap_ and _The Stack_.